 For this call specific national or regional eligibility rules apply, as specified in the Call for Proposals and the National and Regional Eligibility Requirements.
 This implies that eligibility may be defined at the individual or organisational level, depending on the country or funding agency.

 Full call information, programme specifications and the application form can be found on the NORFACE website.

-Please see this UKRO fact sheet for further details.
-Note that UK funding of this call has two components: UKRI-ESRC’s national funding which is unrelated to EU membership; and EU top-up funding, which is covered by the UK Government’s underwrite of EU funding.
+Please see the UKRO's fact sheet for further details.
+Note that UK funding of this call has two components: UKRI-ESRC's national funding which is unrelated to EU membership; and EU top-up funding, which is covered by the UK Government’s underwrite of EU funding.
 In a no deal scenario, the UK Government has committed to underwrite competitive EU funding for all successful UK bids submitted before exit, even if they are notified of their success after exit, for the lifetime of the projects.
-The UK Government also announced a Post EU Exit Guarantee Extension to cover UK participants’ funding in all Horizon 2020 calls open to third country participants from the date of exit and for the entire current EU budget period until the end of 2020.
+The UK Government also announced a Post EU Exit Guarantee Extension to cover UK participants' funding in all Horizon 2020 calls open to third country participants from the date of exit and for the entire current EU budget period until the end of 2020.